 If you’ve been tracking your time, you will know how many hours your team can bill, on average, per month.
 Just pull up a report in your time tracking app and run the numbers.
 If your team of four can bill 600 hours a month, and you’ve already committed to 550 hours a month, you will need to be careful how many more hours you commit to a new monthly retainer.

-Monthly retainers are a great way for a creative agency to bring in recurring revenue.
+A monthly retainer agreement is a great way for a creative agency to bring in recurring revenue.
 But if you aren’t tracking how much time your agency is spending on these contracts, you may find yourself struggling.
 Projects may lose money by repeatedly going over their monthly budget.
 The team may become overworked and start falling behind.
 You might diminish the dollar value of your billable time.

 All of these potential scenarios can be easily avoided, simply by using online time tracking software.
 Want to get started tracking your time?
 Try a free 30 day trial of our online time tracking app, Intervals.